Skip to content

 Design Good Field Definitions

-After this page, you can define fields that are useful for UI and safe for backend execution.
+After this page, you can define fields that are clear for UI builders and safe for report execution.

 Problem